How to Create a More Efficient Accounts Payable Workflow

 LATE PAYMENT PENALTIES

 While missing a payment seems like the worst possible outcome, no AP team wants to pay their important vendors late.
 Not only will many vendors charge a late fee, but a vendor who doesn’t feel confident that they will be paid on time will be less likely to want to do future business with you.
-A system that ensures your invoices get paid on time will help you avoid the added cost of late payment penalties and any hit to your vendor relationships
+A payment automation system that ensures your invoices get paid on time will help you avoid the added cost of late payment penalties and any hit to your vendor relationships

 How to Improve Your Accounts Payable Workflow